How did the RAF win the Battle of Britain?

 The end of the Battle of Britain

-The Battle of Britain ended on 31st October 1940, but the Blitz would be gradually scaled back by Hitler, though bombing of British targets would continue until May 1941.
+The Battle of Britain ended on 31st October 1940.
+The Blitz would be gradually scaled back by Hitler, though bombing of British targets would continue until May 1941.

 Ultimately, the Luftwaffe failed to achieve its objectives.
-As a result, in November 1940, Hitler postponed Operation Sealion indefinitely.
+As a result, Hitler postponed Operation Sealion indefinitely.

 Blame for the Nazi failure rested on the shoulders of Field Marshal Hermann Göring, who was the commander of the Luftwaffe.